Droidion/Droidion/README.md

 For frontend I focus on TypeScript and Vue.

-For backend I focus on Go and F#.
+For backend I focus on Go and Rust.

-I also occasionally do Rust and Scala.

 I work at [Aibidia](https://aibidia.com), helping automate transfer pricing.